 Lowering your electricity bills:

 - Take advantage of natural light.
-Make a good use of those windows and open those curtains during daytime.
+Make a good use of those windows and open those curtains during the daytime.
 Turn off lights when you are not using them or when you don’t need them.

 - While LED bulbs are more expensive, it will be worth it because they consume significantly less energy and will lessen your energy consumption by far.